Robust Tool Use via Fission-GRPO: Learning to Recover from Execution Errors: Method

 \paragraph{Hybrid Feedback Synthesis.} For effective correction, a scalar penalty is insufficient; we require an explicit diagnostic message $f$ that resembles the runtime system feedback.
 We adopt a hybrid strategy: (i) for \emph{format errors} ($R_{\text{fmt}}=0$), we use deterministic error messages (e.g., parser/compiler-style feedback) to explicitly state the violated schema/serialization constraints; (ii) for \emph{semantic errors} ($R_{\text{corr}}<\delta_{\text{corr}}$), we query a learned \textbf{Error Simulator} $S_{\phi}$ to produce a concise, actionable runtime error string.

 The simulator is implemented as a Qwen3-32B model fine-tuned via SFT to emulate runtime environment responses.
-We construct a training set of approximately 2K instances from error logs, where each instance comprises: (i) the original system prompt and tool specification along with the dialogue state, (ii) the model's failed tool call ($\tau_{\text{err}}$), (iii) the ground-truth tool call ($\tau_{\text{gt}}$), and (iv) a teacher-written diagnostic error message (e.g., generated via Claude-Sonnet-4), followed by quality filtering.
+We construct a training set of approximately 2K instances from error logs, where each instance comprises: (i) the original system prompt and tool specification along with the dialogue state, (ii) the model's failed tool call ($\tau_{\text{err}}$), (iii) the ground-truth tool call ($\tau_{\text{gt}}$), and (iv) a teacher-written diagnostic error message (via Claude Sonnet 4), after quality filtering.
 During both training and inference, the simulator consumes $(\text{system\,+\,tools},\ \text{dialogue history},\ \tau_{\text{gt}},\ \tau_{\text{err}})$ and produces a concise feedback string $f \leftarrow S_{\phi}(x,\tau_{\text{err}},\tau_{\text{gt}})$, where $f$ is constrained to be a realistic runtime response.
 We provide the exact prompting template used to query $S_{\phi}$ in Appendix~\ref{app:simulator_prompt}.

-\paragraph{Corrective Sample Construction and LIFO Buffering.} Given a flagged trajectory $\tau_{\text{err}}$ with feedback $f$, we construct a corrective context by appending the failed attempt and the diagnostic message to the original multi-turn input:

-We optionally deduplicate corrective instances by hashing $(x,\tau_{\text{err}})$ to avoid repeatedly training on near-identical errors.
+\paragraph{Corrective Sample Construction and LIFO Buffering.} Given a flagged trajectory $\tau_{\text{err}}$ with feedback $f$, we construct a corrective context $x_{\text{corr}} = [x; \tau_{\text{err}}; f]$ by appending the failed attempt and the diagnostic message to the original multi-turn input.
+We optionally deduplicate corrective instances by hashing the pair $(x, \tau_{\text{err}})$, so that distinct diagnostic messages synthesized for the same underlying error are not treated as separate training instances.
 All corrective samples are stored in a \textbf{LIFO} buffer $\mathcal{B}_{\text{corr}}$, so that the most recent errors are consumed first during corrective updates.
 This design keeps the corrective batch distribution closer to the current policy $\pi_{\theta}$, improving the on-policy approximation in multi-turn tool-use training.